-Ever wonder why some people don’t like Brussel sprouts or strong, dark coffee?
-Others love a good, dark roast, a cup of coffee – and think that Brussel sprouts and cabbage taste just great.
+Ever wonder why some people don’t like dark chocolate or broccoli?
+Others love dark roast coffee and think that Brussel sprouts taste just great.

-We are all different in our ability to taste bitter in things like stevia — or certain flavors in alcohol.
+It turns out that we are all different in our ability to taste bitter in things — like stevia or even certain flavors in alcohol.
 Some people are wired not to notice sweet flavors as much as others.

 If you are old enough, you may remember the Life cereal commercials with Mikey, where the ultimate, picky taste test is whether “Mikey likes it!”

 It turns out that we all taste things differently.
 Multiple taste receptors add to our perception of taste.
 Plus, genetic variants combine together to make our sense of taste unique.
 Your idea of what dark chocolate tastes like is different than mine!

 Think about your ancestors living in a village, gathering foods for dinner.
 Having part of the community able to taste a bitter toxin and warn of the danger is vital.
 But, it is also important to have others scarf down Brussels sprouts to let the community as a whole know that a bitter but healthy food is good to eat.

-Here’s an example: One of the substances that some people can detect, at extremely low concentrations, is aristolochic acid, a toxin found in certain plant seeds.
+One of the substances that some people can detect at extremely low concentrations is aristolochic acid, a toxin found in certain plant seeds.
 In Eastern Europe, the plant tends to grow as a weed in agricultural fields, contaminating crops and causing kidney disease.
 There is a 50-fold difference in people’s ability to taste aristolochic acid.
 Additionally, that ‘taste’ receptor is located in the intestines.
 Researchers are still trying to untangle the effects of taste ability vs. the effect of the sensitivity of the gastrointestinal receptors on the disease-causing aspects of the toxin.

 A lot of our biology is centered around food.
 Our brain controls our appetite, driving us to go out and obtain food (either through going to get take-out or physically hunting and gathering :-) Our body is formed to put us at the top of the food chain, able to hunt down animals and work the fields in agriculture.